(Zollinger-Ellison Syndrome; Z-E Syndrome)

 Treatment includes drugs to reduce acid in the stomach and sometimes surgery and chemotherapy.

 Gastrinomas are a type of pancreatic endocrine tumor.
 Most people with gastrinomas have several tumors clustered in or near the pancreas or the duodenum.
 About half of the tumors are cancerous.
 Sometimes a gastrinoma occurs as part of multiple endocrine neoplasia, a hereditary disorder in which tumors arise from the cells of various endocrine glands, such as the insulin-producing cells of the pancreas.

-The excess gastrin secreted by the gastrinoma causes Zollinger-Ellison syndrome, in which a person suffers the symptoms of aggressive peptic ulcers (such as pain or bleeding) in the stomach, duodenum, and elsewhere in the intestine.
+The excess gastrin secreted by the gastrinoma causes the stomach to produce far too much acid.
+This overproduction of acid can results in Zollinger-Ellison syndrome.
+In Zollinger-Ellison syndrome, a person has symptoms of aggressive peptic ulcers (such as pain or bleeding) in the stomach, duodenum, and elsewhere in the intestine.
 However, as many as 25% of people with Zollinger-Ellison syndrome may not have an ulcer when the diagnosis is made.
 Rupture, bleeding, and obstruction of the intestine can occur and can be life threatening.
 For more than half of the people with a gastrinoma, symptoms are no worse than those experienced by people with ordinary peptic ulcer disease.
-In 25 to 40% of people, diarrhea is the first symptom.
+In 25 to 40% of people, diarrhea resulting from the excess acid production is the first symptom.

 A doctor suspects a gastrinoma when a person has frequent peptic ulcers or several peptic ulcers that do not respond to the usual ulcer treatments.
 Blood tests to detect abnormally high levels of gastrin are the most reliable diagnostic tests.